exercism/clojure/exercises/practice/raindrops/.approaches/step-by-step/content.md

       sound))
 ```

-Using the thread first macro makes the `convert` function simpler if not clearer, but it comes at the cost of extra complexity in the `pling`, `plang`, `plong` and `sound` functions.
+Using the thread first macro makes the `convert` function simple, if not clearer, but it comes at the cost of extra complexity in the `pling`, `plang`, `plong` and `sound` functions.